-On July 24, 2009, the Authority entered into a lease agreement with an unrelated third party for new office space located in Boston, Massachusetts.
+On July 24, 2009, the Authority entered into a lease agreement with an unrelated third party for office space located in Boston, Massachusetts.
 The lease was amended in January 2010 increasing the leased space to approximately 5,700 square feet.
-As amended, the lease provides for a minimum annual base rent of \$115,885 for the initial year of the lease agreement and increases to \$184,470 per year for year eight and each of the remaining two years thereafter in the lease term.
+As amended, the lease provides for a minimum annual base rent of \$115,885 for the initial year of the lease agreement and increases to \$184,470 for year eight and each of the remaining two years thereafter in the lease term.
 The initial year base rent also reflects a two-month free rent period.
 The lease is for a term of 120 months and expires in February 2020.
 The Authority is also required to pay, as additional rent, its pro rata share of real estate tax and operating expense escalations, as specified in the lease agreement.

-For the years ended June 30, 2016 and 2015, rent expense incurred, including additional costs for monthly storage and parking which are not provided under the terms of the lease agreement, amounted to \$198,303 and \$189,923, respectively.
+For the years ended June 30, 2017 and 2016, rent expense incurred, including additional costs for monthly storage and parking which are not provided under the terms of the lease agreement, amounted to \$193,156 and \$198,303, respectively.